Dr Maria Tomas-Rodriguez wins Best Documentary Photography Award

 Atkin, C.J.
 Predicting the mission performance of a retrofit Hybrid Laminar Flow Control system.
 Paper presented at the Aerospace Aerodynamics Research Conference, 2002.

-Silvers, L. J. & Witzke, V. Mean flow evolution of saturated forced shear flows in polytropic atmospheres.
+Silvers, L. J. and Witzke, V. Mean flow evolution of saturated forced shear flows in polytropic atmospheres.
 EAS Publications Series,